data-mechanics/course-2016-spr-proj/README.md

 For temporary collections that are only necessary during intermediate steps of of a computation, use `createTemp()`; for permanent collections that represent data that is imported or derived, use `createPerm()`.

 If you do not want to run `db.loadServerScripts()` every time you open a new terminal, you can use a `.mongorc.js` file in your home directory to store any commands or calls you want issued whenever you run `mongo`.

+## Python infrastructure

+Ignore the Python files for the moment; we will be updating them shortly with matching interface wrappers for PyMongo.
+For now, install PyMongo if you are planning to use it to move your data into MongoDB from data obtained via web APIs.